StoreyLab/reading/README.md

 # Storey Articles

-I suggest you read these papers before joining.
+I suggest you read these papers before joining the lab.
 They are fundamental to the research that we do.

 Efron B, Tibshirani R, Storey JD, and Tusher V. (2001) Empirical Bayes analysis of a microarray experiment.
-Journal of the American Statistical Association, 96: 1151–1160.
+Journal of the American Statistical Association, 96: 1151–1160. [[PDF]](.)

 Storey JD.
 (2002) A direct approach to false discovery rates.
 Journal of the Royal Statistical Society, Series B, 64: 479–498.